Skip to main content

 Selection Criteria for Employee Engagement Software

-Core Employee Engagement Software Functionalities (25% of final score): To be considered for inclusion in my list of the best employee engagement software, each solution had to offer the following basic functionalities first:
+Core Employee Engagement Software Functionalities (25% of total score): To be considered for inclusion in my list of the best employee engagement software, each solution had to offer the following basic functionalities first:

 • Social engagement features such as activity feeds, chat channels, discussion boards, @tagging colleagues, and knowledge-sharing tools to boost engagement